 For beginners start off with walking when you can, and by attending a gym class, these are great for motivation.
-For more experienced gym junkies mix up your routine: I know whenever I want to get out of a workout rut I make a decision to change my routine.
+For more experienced gym junkies mix up your routine.
+I know whenever I want to get out of a workout rut I make a decision to change my routine.
 So if you’re into jogging try swimming for a week.
-If you’re into weights, try using different training methods (like TRX, super sets etc) or other body weight routines instead.
+If you’re into weights, try using different training methods (like TRX, supersets etc) or other bodyweight routines instead.
 If you’d like some more precise advice on this- drop me a line, you can speak to one of the personal trainers on my team.

 Working out isn’t just about attracting women by having a more muscular physique: it’s about increasing your ‘passive value’ by being someone who demonstrates that they care enough about themselves to make sure they’re physically fit.
 It’s like having a clean apartment, it communicates, ‘I have my life in order.’

-4. And whilst you’re clearing out your fridge:
+4. And whilst you’re clearing out your fridge

 Probably the easiest piece of dietary advice to follow is to swap away from ‘white’ foods.
 This means changing regular milk for rice/ almond milk.
-This means leaving out the white bread and going for something whole grain instead.
+Or leaving out the white bread and going for something whole grain instead.
 This means recognising that sugar/ salt ‘tooths’ are dangerously addictive.
 The easiest way to trim down isn’t to cut down, it’s to make sensible swaps that leave you feeling more energised, and healthy.

-5. Work on the small things:
+5. Work on small things

 Rewarding yourself is underrated.
-In fact I’d be willing to bet you’re more likely to always pick up on the things that you did wrong, rather than everything you did right.
+In fact, I’d be willing to bet you’re more likely to always pick up on the things that you did wrong, rather than everything you did right.
 This is perfectly human, but when you get a negative internal dialogue of ‘would’ve/ should’ve’s’ then make sure you make it a balanced argument by reminding yourself of what you did right.

-6. Factor time out:
+6. Factor time out

 If you’re anything like me you can find yourself scheduling away every hour of your day.
-Even your ‘down time’ involves partying with your friends.
+Even your ‘downtime’ involves partying with your friends.
 Instead of burning out, make time to have nights in to read, listen to music or do something ‘calm’.
-Being the last to go home, and the first to rise, will leave you robbed of space to think and time to unwind.
+Being the last to go home, and the first to rise will leave you robbed of space to think and time to unwind.

 On the flip side if your life mainly revolves around a very set routine that can also feel very restrictive.
 With no challenge to your comfort zones: they will shrink.
-So make sure you work in time with friends every week; if your social circle isn’t that large, then schedule time to meet people.
+So make sure you work in time with friends every week; if your social circle isn’t that large, then schedule a time to meet people.
 Attend Meet-Up groups, networking events, anything you need to expand your social life.
 Tons of guys find themselves ‘loan rangers’ after their friends settle down: yet social circles are still the most common way you meet someone, so readdress this area of your life.

-8. Become a better proposition:
+8. Become a better proposition

 You won’t have to worry about running out of things to say if your life is busy and full.
 Have commitments in your diary that are more important than a date- explore hobbies, sports, interests outside of women.
 Be well rounded and you will bring more to the table.

-9. Stick to your commitments:
+9. Stick to your commitments

-10. Seize the moment: Opportunities to meet women are EVERYWHERE I promise you.
+Opportunities to meet women are EVERYWHERE I promise you.

-If you haven’t noticed them yet, or created the opportunities to meet women, then I would love to personally help you.
+If you haven’t noticed them yet or created the opportunities to meet women, then I would love to personally help you.

 I am looking for participants for a one of training course I’m running on August 18th.
-You have to be well motivated, looking for real change and open to learning new skills across the board.
+You have to be well-motivated, looking for real change and open to learning new skills across the board.
 You’ve got to want to dress well, get fit and explore tons of new opportunities to meet women.

-The course is a one off trial, so it is running at a huge discount.
-Because of this I want participants who genuinely want to improve.
+The course is a one-off trial, so it is running at a huge discount.
+Because of this, I want participants who genuinely want to improve.

 If this is YOU then I’d love to hear from you.